-I will refer to further aspects of Schön's analysis when I discuss alternative strategies for managing entities that have the characteristics of complex adaptive systems.
+Further aspects of Schön's analysis will be referenced when I discuss alternative strategies for managing entities that have the characteristics of complex adaptive systems.

 Much more could be said about complexity and complex adaptive systems.
-In 1999 a set of articles reviewed the application of these principles to management, and in 2001 authors have applied them to health care.
-As the latter group of authors comment, 'The experience of escalating complexity on a practical and personal level can lead to frustration and disillusionment.
+A recent set of articles has reviewed the application of these principles to management, and other authors have applied them health care As the latter group of authors comment, 'The experience of escalating complexity on a practical and personal level can lead to frustration and disillusionment.
 This may be because there is genuine cause for alarm, but it may simply be that the traditional ways of "getting our heads round the problem" are no longer appropriate.'
-Echoing the earlier comparison between systems thinking and reductionist thinking the same authors conclude that:
+Echoing the earlier comparison between systems thinking and reductionist thinking the same authors conclude that